-A bad habit that seems to still be in full use is taking another Sender’s email and replying to all the recipients with your off-topic news or comments.
-The original recipient and all those they sent to are left to read your comments or POV on a topic that is not related to the original email or the what is in the Subject: field.
+A bad habit that seems to pop up every so often is replying to all the recipients of an email that was sent to you with your off-topic news or comments.
+The original recipient and all those they sent to are left to read your comments or POV on a topic that is not related to the original email.

 But what I hear from frustrated little birdies out there is that they are tired of family members or close friends taking over their email communications with stuff that has nothing to do with the email they initiated.

-When you want to share some news that has nothing to do with an established email conversation or if you want to chat about an entirely different topic than the Subject: field indicates, all you have to do is hit Reply to All — and take a few moments to simply change the Subject field to reflect what you want to talk about.
+When you want to share some news that has nothing to do with an established email conversation or if you want to chat about an entirely different topic than the Subject: field indicates, is accomplished in two easy steps:

 - If you know all those listed very well, then and only then, hit Reply to all.